-It rained heavily the other day and a couple of the dried-up palm stalks fell into our garden.
-I was going to throw them away but one of them reminded me of a sea fan for some reason and I thought maybe I could make something out of it.
-I’ve been seeing a lot of sea fan art lately, mostly framed and I really like it.
+It rained the other day heavily, and a couple of the dried-up palm stalks fell into our garden.
+I was going to throw them away, but one of them reminded me of a sea fan for some reason, and I thought maybe I could make something out of it.
+I’ve seen a lot of sea fan art lately, mostly framed, and I really like it.
 It was a little too busy and three-dimensional, so I trimmed a lot until I got something that was more or less flat and a lot simpler looking.

 *If you don’t have access to a palm tree you could probably make this from a dried tree branch.
 Just look for one that has a lot of small branches.

 I also wanted the base to look rustic, so I used the scrap piece of wood as-is (no sanding).
-I used it writing side up because I kinda liked the look of it.
-Didn’t use water for this part, just stirred the brown paint up and applied it with a foam brush.
+I used it writing side up because I liked the look of it.
+I didn’t use water for this part.
+I just stirred the brown paint up and applied it with a foam brush.
 This part took so little paint that I literally used only what was on the paint stick.
 I also wiped the paint away as I went.

 I like how it turned out even though my hubby says it doesn’t look anything like a sea fan, but I think it does.
 Plus what the heck, it was free!